timpokorny/timpokorny.github.io/jekyll/documentation/guides/vbs.md

 </table>

-VBS3 is a flexible simulation training solution for scenario training, mission rehearsal and more.
-Leveraging proven games industry technology, VBS3 adds all the elements required to deliver structured simulation supported training, including After Action Review, realistic radio communications, support for specialst procedures and actions such as hand signal communication, CASEVAC/MEDEVAC, obstacle crossing and much more.
+VBS3 is a flexible simulation training solution for infantry and squad level tactical training.
+Leveraging the technology behind the popular commercial game Arma 3.
+It adds various simulation capabilities to this base including After Action Review, support for specialist procedures, hand-signal communications, CASEVAC/MEDEVAC and more.

 VBS and HLA
 ===================
-Each copy of VBS includes _Calytrix <a href="http://www.calytrix.com/products/lvcgame/">LVC Game</a>_.
+VBS can operate on HLA federations through one of two middleware options: LVC Game or VBS Gateway:

+  - VBS *v3.7* and earlier: LVC Game
+  - VBS *v3.7.1* and later: VBS Gateway

+This article describes how to enable and configure LVC Game for VBS 3.
+Information on how to configure and enable VBS Gateway for Portico is not yet available and the level of compatibility is currently not known.

+WARNING: This guide only applies to VBS versions 3.7 and earlier.

-DIS/HLA connectivity is provided through this gateway supporting a variety of FOMs and all major versions of the HLA API.
+LVC Game is shipped directly with VBS.
+There is no need for any separate installation.
+It ships with support for a wide variety of FOMs and both major versions of the HLA API.

 Connecting VBS to a Portico federation involves configuring LVC Game to use Portico as its RTI, and defining the appropriate FOM for VBS to use.
 VBS is a windows-only application and has 32/64-bit